nfactorial/playcanvas_server/readme.md

 ```
 By default, the game server will listen on port 2000.
 You may change
 this by supplying the port number as a parameter to the run method.

+The GameServer object uses express to manage the HTTP requests, you may
+add your own routes to the express application via the 'expressServer'
+variable of the GameServer instance.

 Script Server
 =============